arXiv/arxiv-docs/help/bulk_data.md

 #### Amazon S3

-For all articles the [processed PDF and source files available from Amazon S3](bulk_data_s3.md).
+For all articles the [processed PDF and source files are available from Amazon S3](bulk_data_s3.md).
 We recommend this method for bulk access to the full-text of arXiv articles.